-In this section, we are going to compute the biases in first and second moments in two-parameter families.
-Keep in mind that for two-parameter families, Rosen - Silverman does not hold in them so the ranks are conjectural.
+In this section, we are going to compute the biases in first and second moments in twoparameter families.
+As mentioned before the representative calculation, we do not have a closed form for cubic and higher degree of Legendre sums.
+In the case of our two-parameter families, we unfortunately are going to have cubic and higher degree of Legendre sums.
+However, by cleverly writing s in terms of t, we get linear and quadratic Legendre sums and calculate them using closed form.
+Then, we count the number of ways the discriminant of this new closed form vanishes, or equals to 0, because these pairs contribute a Legendre factor of +1.
+Keep in mind that for two-parameter families, Rosen-Silverman does not hold in them so the ranks are conjectural.
 Checking their ranks is beyond the scope of this paper.
 See [WAZ] for more details.